avaxman/INFOMGP-Practical1/README.md

 ##Using the dependencies

 You do not need to utilize any dependency on your own, or install anything other than the above.
 For the most part, the dependencies are parts of code that are background, or collision detection code, which is not a direct part of the practical.
 The exception is [Eigen](http://eigen.tuxfamily.org/index.php?title=Main_Page) for the representation and manipulation of vectors and matrices, but it is a quite a shallow learning curve.
 It is even possible to learn most necessary aspects from looking at the existing code.
 However, it is advised to go through the "getting started" section on the Eigen website (reading up to and including "Dense matrix and array manipulation" should be enough).
+Adding options in [imGUI](https://github.com/ocornut/imgui) is also required for some extensions; for that, their page gives many examples, and tutorial 106_ViewerMenu in [libigl](http://libigl.github.io/libigl/) also provides one specific o the GUI of this exercise.

 ##Working with the repository